underpin-project/model/README.md

 Views:
 - Fields to use are shown in backticks
 - Each bullet represents a new line (but we don't want bullets in the actual display)
-- (Optional) Multivalued fields should be sorted alphabetically (I don't know how to do this)
+- Multivalued fields should be sorted alphabetically
-- The short `id` is a hyperlink that uses the full `_id` and leads to the Full view of the dataset
+- The short `id` is a hyperlink that uses the full `_id` and leads to the dataset view in Catalog

 We want two views:
 - List view (short):
   - Dataset `[id](_id)` (`title`) by `_publisher_`
   - `_keywords_*`
-- Display view (full):
+- OBSOLETE: Display view (full): This now jumps to the dataset view in Catalog
   - Dataset `id` (`title`) by `_publisher_`
   - type `_types_`*,
   - start `start`, end `end`,